 the original inspiration

 When I created the original design, I had been in the UK for nearly 4 years.
 I was living in North London and commuted daily south of the Thames on the tube.
 Increasingly, I become interested in the London Underground schematic: its graphic language; its history; and its evolution.

 A secondary reason for creating the design was to provide some social commentary.
 Despite my time away, I remained very passionate about my Maltese roots (and still do).

 I felt increasingly irked by the state of the transport system and traffic congestion on the Maltese islands.
-Keep in mind that this was around the time that the public transport system in Malta had been heavily reshuffled and ended up a bit in disarray (and, some say, still is).
+Keep in mind that this was around the time the public transport system in Malta had been heavily reshuffled and ended up in a state of disarray (and, some say, still is).

 It was with these two sources of inspiration that the map started to emerge.
 I immersed myself in the detail and arguably had a little too much fun, finding ways to add little subliminal and personal nuances.
 For instance, the lack of infrastructure on Gozo and the fact it's barely even on the Map, is on purpose, reflecting how Malta's sister island (and its population) is so often overlooked.

 With the above in mind, it becomes clear that, despite the design language used, the map was never meant to be a proposal for an actual network.

 It's obscenely vast to the point where building and maintaining such a system, especially considering the geology of Malta, could never be financially sustainable.
 That's not to say a simplified version would not work, but again, my main aim was to mirror the layout and structure of the London Underground's various lines and connections.

 Regular proposals for an actual national metro system over the years have certainly helped to keep the design relevant.
 The recent news about a seemingly more concrete (no pun intended) project has been pure coincidence in terms of timing.

 The design is rather complex, and in truth, every time I look through the production files, I make minor tweaks here and there.
 The following is a rundown of the main differences from the original: